tohyuting/tp/docs/DeveloperGuide.md

 * 1a.
 User enters invalid command for finding.

   * 1a1.
-CLI-nic requests for the correct command.
+CLI-nic requests for the valid command.
   * 1a2.
 User enter a new command for finding.

     Steps 1a1 and 1a2 are repeated until a valid find command is entered. <br>